-Charles Dickens visited the city and county town of Derby on at least two known occasions.
+The Victorian author Charles Dickens visited the then town on at least two known occasions.
 The first, in 1852, was an amateur theatre performance to raise funds for a charity project Dickens was deeply involved in.
 The second, in 1858, was on one of Dickens reading tours which he undertook during the latter part of his life.
 Sadly the visit was not warmly received by the local newspapers and the author did not return to the city.

 On Thursday, August 26 1852 Charles Dickens visited Derby and gave an amateur theatrical performance at the Mechanics’ Institute Lecture Hall in aid of the Guild of Literature and Art.
 The performance commenced with Edward Bulwer-Lytton’s comedy of Not Bad as seem; or, Many Sides to Character.